Nebraska Cornhuskers: Football

 Nebraska is among the most storied programs in college football history, winning forty-six conference championships and five national championships, along with seven unclaimed national titles.
 Its 1971 and 1995 teams are considered among the best ever.
 Heisman Trophy winners Johnny Rodgers, Mike Rozier, and Eric Crouch join twenty-four other Cornhuskers in the College Football Hall of Fame.
+Nebraska has played its home games at Memorial Stadium since 1923 and sold out every game at the venue since 1962.

 The program's first extended period of success came early in the twentieth century.
 Between 1900 and 1916, Nebraska had five undefeated seasons and a stretch of thirty-four games without a loss.
 The Cornhuskers won twenty-four conference championships prior to World War II but struggled through the postwar years until Bob Devaney was hired in 1962.
 Devaney built Nebraska into a national power, winning two national championships and eight conference titles in eleven seasons as head coach.
 Offensive coordinator Tom Osborne was named Devaney's successor in 1973 and over the next twenty-five years established himself as one of the best coaches in college football history with his trademark I formation offense and revolutionary strength, conditioning, and nutrition programs.
 Following Osborne's retirement in 1997, Nebraska cycled through five head coaches before hiring Matt Rhule in 2023.

-Nebraska has played its home games at Memorial Stadium since 1923 and sold out every game at the venue since 1962.